akavel/up/README.md

   you reach this limit, a `+` character should get displayed in the top-left corner of the screen.
 (This is intended to be changed to a dynamically/manually growable buffer in a future version of *up*.)
+- **Prior art:** I was surprised no one seemed to write a similar tool before, that I could find.
+It should have been possible to write this since the dawn of Unix already, or earlier!
+And indeed, after I announced *up*, I got enough publicity that my attention was directed to one such earlier project already:
+  **[Pipecut](http://pipecut.org/index.html)**.
+Looks interesting!
+You may like to check it too!
+(Thanks [@TronDD](https://lobste.rs/s/acpz00/up_tool_for_writing_linux_pipes_with#c_qxrgoa).)

 ## Future Ideas